Behavioral Health Services Feather River Tribal Health Center

 Behavioral Health Services Feather River Tribal Health Center - Oroville, CA

 Behavioral Health Services Feather River Tribal Health Center is an inpatient rehab center located at 2145 5th Avenue in the 95965 zip code in Oroville, CA. It is operated by the Indian Health Service.
-Behavioral Health Services Feather River Tribal Health Center provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Behavioral Health Services Feather River Tribal Health Center include CBT, dialectical behavior therapy and relapse prevention.
-Behavioral Health Services Feather River Tribal Health Center provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and intensive outpatient treatment.
-It also provides residential treatment for substance abuse and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes gambling disorder treatment and treatment for non-substance use addiction disorder.
+Behavioral Health Services Feather River Tribal Health Center provides relapse prevention from naltrexone, buprenorphine for pain management and suboxone prescription.
+Some of the treatment approaches used by Behavioral Health Services Feather River Tribal Health Center include motivational interviewing, counseling for trauma victims and counseling for substance abuse.
+Behavioral Health Services Feather River Tribal Health Center provides intensive outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
+Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Address: 2145 5th Avenue, Oroville, CA 95965